mcmonkeyprojects/SwarmUI/docs/Motivations.md

 - The code inside is extremely clean and well written.
 - It provides bonus features that other UIs can't match (ie: the workflow node editor).
 - The lead developer of Comfy was hired to Stability, and was able to directly help in ensuring the SwarmUI-ComfyUI integration works as best it can.
+    - (June 2024 note: we now continue to work together in the independent [Comfy Org](https://www.comfy.org/))

 ## Web Frontend